Y-Tarek/ProShop/README.md

        npm run server | npm run client

-   Inside backend folder there is a data contains dummy data for models,seeder.js is a file contains a Script that adds/delete this data into your database and to do so you run:
+   Inside backend folder there is a data folder contains dummy data for models,seeder.js is a file contains a Script that adds/delete this data into your database and to do so you run:

           node backend/seeder (importing data)
           node backend/seeder -d (deleting data)